 Features, Film - - Share

 As part of T A P E’s SNAPSHOT, a year-long touring programme featuring films exploring Black girlhood, made by Black female filmmakers, MILISUTHANDO, directed, written and narrated by Milisuthando Bongela, is screening in select cinemas until March 2025.
 A deeply intimate portrait of past, present and future South Africa, blending poetry, film, and photography into a striking cinematic work, Bongela explores love, friendship, and belonging in a South Africa stratified by racism —— proving that only if we understand its tentacles, can we begin to extricate ourselves from its clutches.
-Delving into topics probed through the film, Bongela has penned a very personal essay for Something Curated.
+Delving further into topics probed through the film, Bongela has penned an essay for Something Curated.
 The below are her words.

 Still from MILISUTHANDO.
 Courtesy Milisuthando Bongela